Why I Don’t Blog and How You Can Stop Blogging Too

 Although blogging about venues is one alternative, you don’t need a blog to achieve positive results to optimize your website for people searching for venue photographers.

-One option that commonly provides good results is to develop a section of your website with substantive evergreen content about area venues.
-Since you’ll typically only see one page of your website ranking for a particular keyword phrase, optimizing a single page of your website for a venue can be just as effective as blogging about it 1 time or 5 times or 10 times.
+One option that commonly provides reliable results is to develop a section of your website with substantive evergreen content about area venues.
+Since you’ll typically only see one page of your website ranking for a particular keyword phrase, optimizing a single page of your website for a venue can be just as effective as blogging about it one time or five times or ten times.

 Posting personal information or lifestyle details on a blog can help some visitors connect to photographers on a deeper level.